mycumycu/X4-External-App/readme.md

 Application is served on a local port, so it can be run locally or on multiple network devices at once.
 Created to be displayed on external device (monitor, tablet or smartphone).

+Note: lua module supports only Windows named pipes, so currently it will run exclusevly on this platform.

 ## One time setup